 Uber was banned for a year in London, citing allegations that the mobile-run application could not equal to a real taximeter.
 It was brought up by the Transport for London(TfL) authority; and on October 16th, 2015 they took the issue to the High Court of Justice on whether the app is rightly calculating the fares or not.
 Uber won the case, and they were made legal in London.

 The above incident happened during the time of 2015-2016, and then, what happened next?

 Uber has won a Short-Term License for running in London

 The license of the cab-running application Uber was due to expire in the September month of 2017.
-But the Transport for London (TfL) said that they were not going to renew the license stating that the ‘application was not fit and proper’ for a private hire operator service.
+But the Transport for London (TfL) said that they were not going to renew the license stating that the ‘application of uber is not fit and proper‘ for a private hire operator service.

 Also, the TfL mentioned that they had concerns with the way Uber was dealing with the criminal offenses reported against the drivers.
 They also mentioned how the application has not been prompt with providing the medical certificates and other Disclosure & Barring Service Checks for the hired employees.
 These service checks ensure that only safe recruitments are made, considering the candidate’s behavior and his past work experience.